Azure/RDS-Templates/ARM-wvd-templates/CreateAndProvisionHostPool/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-# ARM Template to Create and provision new Windows Virtual Desktop hostpool
+# ARM Template to Create and provision new Azure Virtual Desktop hostpool

-This ARM template only supports Azure Resource Manager Windows Virtual Desktop objects, and does not support Windows Virtual Desktop (classic).
+This ARM template only supports Azure Resource Manager Azure Virtual Desktop objects, and does not support Windows Virtual Desktop (classic).
 Information on ARM Templates for Windows Virtual Desktop (classic) is [here](https://docs.microsoft.com/en-us/azure/virtual-desktop/virtual-desktop-fall-2019/create-host-pools-arm-template).

-This template creates virtual machines and registers them as session hosts to a new or existing Windows Virtual Desktop host pool.
+This template creates virtual machines and registers them as session hosts to a new or existing Azure Virtual Desktop host pool.
 There are multiple sets of parameters you must enter to successfully deploy the template:
 - VM image
 - VM configuration
 - Domain and network properties